FC Inter Turku

 Football Club International Turku, commonly referred to as Inter Turku (Inter Åbo) and colloquially known as Inter, is a Finnish professional football club based in Turku that competes in the Veikkausliiga, the top flight of Finnish football.
-Founded in 1990 by Stefan Håkans, the club has a rivalry with Turun Palloseura.
-Inter won one Finnish football championship title, two Finnish Cups, and three Finnish League Cups.
+Founded in 1990 by Stefan Håkans, Inter has a rivalry with Turun Palloseura.
+The club has won one Finnish championship title, three Finnish Cup titles, and four Finnish League Cup titles.
 They play home matches at Veritas Stadion, with a capacity of 9,372.